srdjan/typelang/README.md

 - Middleware: logger, CORS, error boundary, rate-limit, static, auth stub
 - Showcase root route renders HTMX-ready partials (`/showcase/:id`, `/showcase/:id/run`)
 - Tiny, dependency-free implementation

+## Configuration & security defaults

+- `TYPELANG_ALLOWED_ORIGINS` (comma-separated) governs which origins receive CORS headers.
+Omit to fall back to `http://127.0.0.1:8080` and `http://localhost:8080`.
+You can also pass `allowedOrigins` to `createServer`.
+- `TYPELANG_AUTH_TOKEN` enables bearer-token enforcement for every request (expect `Authorization: Bearer <token>`).
+Provide a custom predicate via `ServerOptions.auth` to replace this behavior.
+- `TYPELANG_TRUST_PROXY` (set to `true`/`1`) allows the rate limiter to respect `x-forwarded-for` and should only be enabled behind a trusted ingress/proxy.
+Otherwise, client IPs are derived from the TCP connection.
+- `TYPELANG_RATE_LIMIT` overrides the default 300-requests-per-minute budget enforced by
+  `withRateLimit`.
+You can also set `ServerOptions.rateLimitPerMinute`.
+- Static assets are streamed directly from disk with extension-based caching headers.
+Keep large files inside `public/` so `withStatic()` can serve them efficiently.

 ## Typelang (minimal surface used here)